 Migration steps

-3. Define 2-3 working agreements matching your team's improvement goals.
+Define two or three working agreements that match your team's actual improvement goals.

-Not for: Swarmia is the wrong fit for teams whose primary value driver is gitStream PR automation; LinearB Premium fits that better.
+Not for: Swarmia is the wrong fit for teams whose primary value driver is gitStream Workflow Automations on PRs; LinearB Premium fits that better.

 Strengths

-• +Founded by ex-Stripe DX leaders (deep domain expertise)
++Founded by ex-Stripe DX leaders with deep domain expertise

 Trade-offs